Trainee Professional Development Award

 The Trainee Professional Development Award (TPDA) recognizes undergraduate and graduate students and postdoctoral fellows who demonstrate scientific merit and excellence in research.

-Additionally, recipients receive access to professional development opportunities on Neuronline in the year following their award.
-Through curated email messaging and live chat opportunities, recipients connect on curated content focused on a variety of career development topics.
+All TPDA recipients, regardless of how they participate in Neuroscience 2022, also receive access to professional development opportunities on Neuronline in the year following their award.
+Through curated email messaging and live chat opportunities, recipients connect on a variety of career development topics.

 The aim of these awards is to promote the advancement of career training to neuroscientists from a wide range of institutions.
 SfN seeks to promote gender equality and increase diversity in all forms throughout its programs.
 Awards are distributed based on the merit of the trainee’s application.